Xupeiyi/fpinscala/notes/chapter 7 purely functional parallelism.md

 ```
 We are no longer calling `unit` in the recursive case.
 Currently, it becomes unclear
 whether `unit` should accept its argument lazily.
+> Choose - the laziness of `map2`
+> 1. `map2` takes its arguments lazily
+> 2. `map2` takes its arguments strictly

+Answer: Choose option 1.

-Should `map2` take its arguments lazily?
-We want `pa` and `pb` to run in parallel.
-Which
+Reason: We want `pa` and `pb` to run in parallel.
+Which choice let us implement this
-choice let us implement this meaning?
-If `map2` is strict, we must execute the left half
+meaning?
+If `map2` is strict, we must execute the left half of the computation before
-of the computation before constructing the right half (since Scala evaluates arguments
+constructing the right half (since Scala evaluates arguments from left to right).
-from left to right).
-If we don't have `map2` begin execution immediately, we may end up
+If we don't have `map2` begin execution immediately, we may end up with very heavy
-with very heavy objects describing the computation.
+objects describing the computation.
 Therefore, we should make `map2` lazy
 and have it immediately begin execution of both sides in parallel.

 ### 7.1.3 Explicit forking
-A problem with our lastest choice: We may not always want to evaluate the arguments of
+A problem with our latest choice: We may not always want to evaluate the arguments of
 `map2` in parallel.
 The current API doesn't give user control on when computations get
 forked off the main thread.
 Invent a `fork` function
 ```scala worksheet